yuhko-msft/microsoft-graph-docs/api-reference/beta/api/serviceprincipal-list-permissiongrantpreapprovalpolicies.md

 ## Response

-If successful, this method returns a `201 Created` response code and a [permissionGrantPreApprovalPolicy](../resources/permissiongrantpreapprovalpolicy.md) object in the response body.
+If successful, this method returns a `200 OK` response code and a [permissionGrantPreApprovalPolicy](../resources/permissiongrantpreapprovalpolicy.md) object in the response body.

 ## Examples